cool-dev-code/Gameloop-iPad-view-Keymapping/Readme.md

 ## 📜 Change logs:

 - 🎮 Keymapping fixed.
-- 🐲 Event (Dragon Ball Z Keymapping) Added.
+- 🖱️Mouse Scroll when Picking up items.
+- 🖱️Mouse Scroll when Picking up items (when Backpack open).
+- 🖱️Mouse Scroll when Picking up items (from Box / Loot crate or Airdrop 9 blocks)
+- 🖱️Mouse Scroll when Picking up items (from Box / Loot crate or Airdrop 6 blocks)

 ## ❌ Not yet working:

 - Zoom Scope with middle mouse button
-- Mouse Scroll when Picking up items.
-- Mouse Scroll when Picking up items (when Backpack open).
-- Mouse Scroll when Picking up items (from Box / Loot crate or Airdrop 9 blocks)
-- Mouse Scroll when Picking up items (from Box / Loot crate or Airdrop 6 blocks)
 ---

 ## ⚠️ Attention